-- NEW: Pakistan's prime minister condemns the "act of terrorism"
+- Pakistan's prime minister condemns the "act of terrorism"

 - The fighting took place during a predawn meal in observance of Ramadan

 - The Taliban claimed responsibility

 - The attack came amid talk of a planned offensive